eclipse-ibeji/freyja/docs/quickstart.md

        cargo run --bin mock-digital-twin

+    Note that with the default configuration, the mock is initialized with no entities activated.
+Whenever you press <kbd>Enter</kbd> in the mock's terminal window, the mock's state will change to include additional entites that will be returned by the `find_by_id` API.
+Using the default configuration, up to three entities can be added one at a time when pressing <kbd>Enter</kbd>.

 1. Run the Mock Mapping Service.
 To do so, open a new terminal window and run the following:

         cargo run --bin mock-mapping-service

+    Note that with the default configuration, the mock is initialized with no mappings activated.
+Whenever you press <kbd>Enter</kbd> in the mock's terminal window, the mock's state will change to include additional mappings that will be returned by the `get_mapping` API.
+Using the default configuration, up to three mappings can be added one at a time when pressing <kbd>Enter</kbd>.

 1. Run the example.
 To do so, run the following in the original terminal window:

         cargo run --example mocks

-While the example is running, you can switch to the terminal windows for the mock processes and press <kbd>Enter</kbd> to change their state.
-Changing the state of the Mock Digital Twin Service will add new entities that are queryable with the `find_by_id` API.
-Changing the state of the Mock Mapping Service will add new mappings which will potentially result in data being emitted by Freyja.

 # Appendix A